RalfPhilipsen/fastapi_scheduler/README.md

 # Webhook scheduler
 This application creates an API that handles timed webhooks, firing a POST request to a specified URL after a determined amount of time.

-The stack can de run with Docker and consists of 3 containers:
+The stack can be run with Docker and consists of 3 containers:
 - scheduler_api: this creates the API calls using FastAPI, accepts client input and stores the webhook events.
 - celery_worker: this executes the webhook events when its time has reached.
 - redis_server: this cache is used for storing the webhook information.